View stories from real people

 Visit the Mint blog to learn more

 Check information about eviction moratoriums* in your state.
-If there’s one where you live and you’re unable to cover your rent because of the coronavirus, then you could be eligible to stay in your home for a period of time while a moratorium is in place.
+If there’s one where you live and you’re unable to cover your rent because of the COVID-19, then you could be eligible to stay in your home for a period of time while a moratorium is in place.
 Moratoriums are being rolled out at the city, county, or state level in some localities.
 There are different rules and terms depending on where you live, so you’ll have to check.

 Reach out to your gas and power companies to see if they’re waiving late fees or being more forgiving before shutting off your utilities.
 Several utilities around the country are temporarily halting shut-off orders.

 Start by doing your research to determine if refinancing is right for your situation.
 If interest rates are lower or your credit has improved, it might be worth shopping for a loan with better terms.